lsantanen/eco_genomics_2025/population_genomics/popgen_notes.md

     -   Saw roughly 66% of reads mapped in proper pairs

     -   Obtained depth of coverage between 2-3X -\> suggests we need to use a probabilistic framework for the genotype data

+-   We created a file under `myscripts` called `ANGSD.sh` to estimate the genotype likelihoods

+-   We created a file under `myscripts` called `ANGSD_doTheta` to estimate the SFS and nucleotide diversity stats for our population (2103)

+-   The two above files were combined into a wrapper to send to SLURM customized with 10cpus and 64G RAM